Positive for COVID-19? Get treatment, right away.

 - You may qualify for our in-home treatment program.
 Visit mass.gov/InHomeCovidTreatments to learn more about eligibility.

-View a map of all locations offering antiviral pills and monoclonal antibody treatment: MA COVID-19 Therapeutic Locator
+View a map of locations offering antiviral pills and monoclonal antibody treatment: MA COVID-19 Therapeutic Locator

 Available preventative treatment

 A preventive medication called Evusheld is used before someone at higher risk gets COVID-19.
 Evusheld is not for the treatment of COVID-19 symptoms.
-It is given to someone before they have been exposed to COVID-19.
+It is given to someone before they have been exposed.